astropy/astropy-APEs/APE17.rst

     $

-We could then provide a clear documentation page in a centralized place on how to use pytest and how to do common things the test command used to allow (e.g. running tests for specific sub-packages, or with remote data).
+We could then provide a clear documentation page in a centralized place on how to use pytest and how to do common things the test command used to allow e.g. running tests for specific sub-packages, or with remote data.

 Some flags such as ``--remote-data`` that worked with ``python setup.py test`` should continue to work with pytest, and we could ensure that options passed to